mischacolley/mischacolley.com.au/source/blog/dont-settle-stay-hungry-stay-foolish/index.md

 <small>Edward Harran shares his story into the 'knowmad' movement: an emerging generation that has the capacity to work, learn, move, and play - with anybody, anytime, and anywhere.
 In his energetic talk, Edward gives us a compelling case to what is coming and highlights what the knowmads may represent: the beginning of the next renaissance.</small>

-When I latter tracked down Kundavi, which he talked about in his presentation, I got even more excited.
+When I later tracked down Kundavi, which he talked about in his presentation, I got even more excited.
 Kundavi is building a global hub for creativity and innovation in Los Cabos, Mexico which is the realisation of some ideas I have had for ages.
 When finished the center at Los Cabos will be sort of like a super charged version of [The Edge](http://edgeqld.org.au/) and very much like an idea of mine which I have taken to calling an Open Learning Center.
+A thought provoking talk.

 ## Jeff Waldman